-- 1. The CDCPS Wellness Policy will be published each year in the student and family handbook and will be available for review by the Parent Advisory Board. - 2.
+- I. The CDCPS Wellness Policy will be published each year in the student and family handbook and will be available for review by the Parent Advisory Board and the Asociación de Padres en Acción. - 2.
 The Head(s) of School will assume operational responsibility, monitoring the CDCPS Wellness Policy and ensuring its faithful implementation. - 3.
-The Head(s) of School will conduct regular reviews of the Wellness Policy to evaluate its effectiveness, and will revise the policy as needed, with input from the Parent Advisory Board. - 4.
-The CDCPS focus group designed to get input from staff of school lunch and service will meet annually.
-Starting in FY15 student input will be included by the collection of surveys. - 5.
-The CDCPS Wellness Policy will be reviewed and approved by the Board of Trustees annually.
+The Head(s) of School will conduct regular reviews of the Wellness Policy to evaluate its effectiveness, and will revise the policy as needed, with input from the Parent Advisory Board and Asociación de Padres en Acción. - 4.
+The CDCPS focus group designed to get input from staff of school lunch and service will meet a minimum of four times annually.
+Starting in FY15 student input will be included by the collection of surveys.

+5. The CDCPS Wellness Policy will be reviewed and approved by the Board of Directors on or before January I of each year.